To travel to the United States temporarily on business, you have to ensure you have the relevant permission.

 It is important to distinguish between the two, they are not in any way ‘interchangeable’.

 Dependents – spouses, children – can apply for a B2 tourist visa but if the business traveller is genuinely travelling for a specific business purpose, the embassy officer may not deem it appropriate to issue a long-term visitor visa for a spouse and children.
-Seek professional advice to determine the best course of action.
+Seek professional advice to determine the best course of action for your circumstances.